Please update your browser.

 The advantages of having diverse teams in our departments are well documented.
 This has been a focus in the legal community for many years.
 However, we cannot rest on past efforts.
 Recent events impel us to increase our efforts, particularly with respect to racial and ethnic minorities.

-To be clear, each signatory has developed its own diversity and inclusion initiatives in accordance with the goals of its broader institution.
+To be clear, each signatory has developed its own diversity, equity & inclusion initiatives in accordance with the goals of its broader institution.
 We choose to come together in this moment in the hope we can drive more substantial impact for our industry together than we might achieve individually.
 While we share here the collective commitments we aim to make, each of us will adopt or vary the specific commitments below as appropriate for our individual institutions, taking into account specific challenges based on geography, the demographic composition of its workforce and the legal and regulatory environments in which it operates (including the availability of underlying data).

 Our shared commitments lie along three pillars: (I) Internal Action, (II) External Supplier Engagements and (III) Social Action Efforts.